-In using the CPPR grading system, we graded the CM from the Notice to Proceed into the construction phase through Substantial Completion.
+In using the CPPR grading system, we graded the CM from the notice to proceed into the construction phase through Substantial Completion.
 We might want to extend the grading period through to Final Acceptance to aid in encouraging the contractor the close out the project between Substantial Completion and Final Completion.

 There was some confusion concerning the time suspensions that are given in the specs for Christmas, New Years, Thanksgiving, Labor Day etc. The CM initially did not understand that these time suspensions applied to the roadway work as well as the building work.
-We used sound judgment and were able to prevail without impacting the schedule.
-This clarification needs to be addressed in the scheduling phase on future projects so the CM can allow for any required shut downs.
+We used good judgment and were able to prevail without impacting the schedule.
+This clarification needs to be addressed in the scheduling phase for future projects so the CM can allow for any required shutdowns.